arunmano121/DDQT/paper_JOSS/paper.md

 # Statement of Need

-In the fields of `NDT` and `SHM`, experiments are performed using a variety of modalities like Ultrasound, Infrared Thermography, X-Rays, etc. [@bray] `Matlab` is often used to perform experiments.
+In the fields of `NDT` and `SHM`, experiments are performed using a variety of modalities like Ultrasound, Infrared Thermography, X-Rays, etc. [@bray].
+`Matlab` is often used to perform experiments.
 Typically, the resulting data is very often a 3D dataset comprising of time axis and 2D spatial axis.
 Once the data is obtained, a variety of visualization checks are performed.